'Cars and Coffee' Event Scheduled for Tomorrow Cancelled

 ‘Cars and Coffee’ Event Scheduled for Tomorrow Cancelled

 FRYBURG, Pa.
-(EYT) – The “Cars and Coffee” event scheduled for this Saturday, October 7, at the First United National Bank in Fryburg is canceled due to the weather report.
+(EYT) – The “Cars and Coffee” event scheduled for this Saturday, October 7, at the First United National Bank in Fryburg has been cancelled due to the weather report.

 There will be no make up date and no other scheduled events for 2023.